Cannabis Leaves: The Ultimate Guide

 Marijuana lovers!
 Gather around, and let’s talk about the leaves of your legendary pot.
 It sounds unusual, but there are many things you probably don’t know about the marijuana plant.
 You might have a million acres of carefully tendered marijuana and still miss out on the fun of knowing your leaves.
-So, the idea of this review is simple; we will talk extensively about marijuana leaves and get you better acquainted with your favorite cannabis strain.
+So, the idea of this review is simple; we will talk extensively about marijuana leaves and get you better acquainted with your favorite marijuana strain.
 If you wait until the last sentence, you’d understand how best to read your marijuana leaf.

 How important is the cannabis leaf?